-Because they deal with those questions every day, Negative Equity UK know all about the problems created for anyone in this position.
-They also know the answers.
+Because we deal with those questions every day, Negative Equity UK know all about the problems created for anyone in this position.
+We also know the answers.

 And the good news is that there are options; victims of negative equity are not condemned to continue living in a home which is too small for their family’s needs.
 With the right help, they can escape the noose of negative equity.

-Not surprisingly, then, most of Negative Equity UK’s rescue and redemptive work is done in the north-west and north-east of England and Northern Ireland.
+Not surprisingly then, most of Negative Equity UK’s rescue and redemptive work is done in the north-west and north-east of England and Northern Ireland.
 So what does this aid consist of?
-How are they able to help those who have outgrown homes which are in negative equity?
+How are we able to help those who have outgrown homes in negative equity?
 And will they be able to move as a result?

 For those who have to move, waiting for a market recovery and an increase in property values is not an option.
 If you now have three children where previously there was one, hanging on for a market upturn is not going to work for you.

-Negative Equity UK’s team of experts can advise you as to all of your viable options.
-In addition, they will negotiate with lenders on your behalf.
-And their success rate as negotiators is formidable.
+Negative Equity UK’s team of experts can advise on all of your viable options.
+In addition, we will negotiate with lenders on your behalf.
+And our success rate as negotiators is formidable.